aquova/chip8-book/src/frontend.md

 }
 ```

-If you haven't seen it before, the `if let` statement is only satisfied if the value on the right matches that on the left, namely that `key2btn(key)` returns a `Some` value.
+The `if let` statement is only satisfied if the value on the right matches that on the left, namely that `key2btn(key)` returns a `Some` value.
 The unwrapped value is then stored in `k`.

 Let's also add a common emulator ability - quitting the program by pressing Escape.
 We'll add that alongside our `Quit` event.